 - Outline exactly what you have to offer and how it can help your prospect.

-Here is an example of one I produced for [XX]: [insert link].
+Here is an example of a project I produced for [XX]: [insert link].

-I made a demo for you to show you what it could look like: [link].
+I made a demo for you to show you what it could look like in less than two minutes: [link].

-Is this something you guys would be interested in?
+Is this something you would be interested in?

 Hopefully, this article will provide you with more insight into every salesperson’s dilemma: should you cold call or cold email?
 Whichever preference you have, remember this: you do not have to say everything within your initial approach.
 Once your foot is in the door, that will be your next step.

 Ready to upgrade your sales technology suite?
 Pipedrive’s Gold and Platinum plans include a range of cold emailing templates which will increase the number of emails you send, while maintaining that personal touch.
 Sign up here for a free trial.